japila-books/apache-spark-internals/docs/storage/BlockDataManager.md

 Stores a block data that will be received as a stream

-Used when NettyBlockRpcServer is requested to xref:storage:NettyBlockRpcServer.adoc#receiveStream[receiveStream]
+Used when NettyBlockRpcServer is requested to storage:NettyBlockRpcServer.md#receiveStream[receiveStream]

 === [[releaseLock]] releaseLock